jgergic/gooddata.github.com/_posts/2011-01-21-m-to-n-relationships-in-gooddata.md

 1. we split the Ticket-Tag M:N relationship into two 1:N and 1:M relationships using a "joining" `TicketTag` attribute and included a "dummy" fact with this attribute
 2. we defined an "inner" metric with enforced aggregation by the `Ticket` (and by `ALL IN ALL OTHER DIMENSIONS`)
-3. we wrapped the inner metric in an outter metric, used the `Dummy` fact to filter out just the ticket-tag pairs that exist and "repositioned" the outter aggregation to TicketTag level
+3. we wrapped the inner metric in an outter metric, used the `Dummy` fact to filter out just the ticket-tag pairs that exist and "repositioned" the aggregation to TicketTag level
 4. we constructed the final report sliced by `Tag`